-You can easily notice rod knock if you ever heard it before.
-It is often loud bangs coming from your engine when you rev up your engine and let off the gas.
+You can easily notice rod knock if you have ever heard it before.
+It is often loud bangs coming from your engine when you rev up the engine and let off the gas.
 You most often hear it directly after you let off the gas.

 Causes of Rod Knock

 The most common cause of rod knock is worn connection rod bearings.
 Rod knock is only caused by one thing, but several other causes can lead to symptoms that are similar to rod knock.

 1. Worn Bearings